isaacfallon/2-Challenge-Professional-Portfolio/README.md

 ## Description

 This project is a personal portfolio webpage to host information about myself and my web development projects.
+It serves as the week 2 challenge for The University of Sydney's Coding Bootcamp.

 - My motivation to complete this project was to ensure that I would have a live location to contain information about myself and my web development projects.
 - Building this project now gives me a way to showcase my work in an interesting way for potential employers and connections to see.
 - Previously, my digital footprint was quite minimal, so this project solves the problem of not having work online to be viewed easily.
 - Completing this project taught me several design tricks to accommodate text and graphics without breaking the overall layout of the site.
-Specifically, I learned some new flexbox commands like 'flex-basis' and 'flex-grow' to ensure my content fit in the correct areas - especially when the viewport window size was altered for smaller screens.
+Specifically, I learned some new flexbox commands like 'flex-basis' and 'flex-grow' to ensure my content fit in the correct areas - especially when the viewport window size was reduced for smaller screens.

 ### Screenshots of deployed application at different screen resolutions